 “Through my work with John, I realized that how we think about the future—how we hope—determines how well we live our lives.
 John’s transformations, from thriving to suffering and back to thriving, were simple and compelling.
 When he had clear hopes for the future, his life was good.
 When John had a sudden break with the future, he felt his life was not worth living.
 As John reconnected to a meaningful future, his life became good again, and he was excited about it.
 And his health mysteriously stabilized.”

 The point is: When we are hopeful about the future, we feel excited, enthusiastic, motivated, and happy.
 When we aren’t hopeful about the future, we feel anxious, depressed, and devoid of meaning.

 If you want more happiness right now, envision and believe in an exciting future.

 16. Happy People Comfort Themselves in Hard Times

 Another major difference between happier and less happy individuals is how they treat themselves during tough times.

 Unhappy people tend to be self-critical – they beat themselves up, blame themselves, and just generally put themselves down and make themselves feel like total losers.
-Happy people, on the other hand, tend to be self-compassionate – they comfort themselves, reaffirm their values, and do their best to get back on track.
+Happy people, on the other hand, tend to be self-compassionate – they comfort themselves, utilize self care, reaffirm their values, and do their best to get back on track.